KingoftheRoad/crwn-clothing/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run:git@github.com:KingoftheRoad/crwn-clothing.git

 ### `yarn start`